carla-simulator/carla/Docs/build_windows.md

 # Clone the CARLA repository
 git clone https://github.com/carla-simulator/carla

-# make the CARLA server and the CARLA client
+# make the CARLA client and the CARLA server
+make PythonAPI
 make launch
-make PythonAPI

-# Press play in the Editor to initialize the server, and run an example script to test CARLA.
+# Press play in the Editor to initialize the server, and run example scripts to test CARLA.
+# Terminal A
+cd PythonAPI/examples
+python3 spawn_npc.py
+# Terminal B
+cd PythonAPI/examples
-cd PythonAPI/Examples && python3 spawn_npc.py # Support for Python2 was provided until 0.9.10 (not included)
+python3 dynamic_weather.py # Support for Python2 was provided until 0.9.10 (not included)
 ```
 </details>